 Leica D-LUX Typ 109 vs Pentax KP

-The Leica D-LUX (Typ 109) and the Pentax KP are two digital cameras that were officially introduced, respectively, in September 2014 and January 2017.
+The Leica D-LUX (Typ 109) and the Pentax KP are two enthusiast cameras that were officially introduced, respectively, in September 2014 and January 2017.
 The D-LUX Typ 109 is a fixed lens compact, while the KP is a DSLR.
 The cameras are based on a Four Thirds (D-LUX Typ 109) and an APS-C (KP) sensor.
 The Leica has a resolution of 12.7 megapixels, whereas the Pentax provides 24.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Leica D-LUX Typ 109||Pentax KP|

 |12.7 MP, Four Thirds Sensor||24.1 MP, APS-C Sensor|

 |ISO 200-12500 (100-25600)||ISO 100-819200|

 |11 shutter flaps per second||7 shutter flaps per second|

 |300 shots per battery charge||390 shots per battery charge|

 |118 x 66 x 55 mm, 405 g||132 x 101 x 76 mm, 703 g|